 Continuous learning resulted in steady growth, extending the Jaipur Rugs family to a number of over 40,000 artisans, majority of which are women.
 We are reaching out to the remote areas with focus on the needy, and helping those who are struggling within the vicious cycle of poverty.

 - ‘Excellence Award’ by the Institute of Economic Studies

 - 'Best SME for CSR ' by Business Today & Yes Bank Year 2009,

 Bestowed upon Mr. N.K Chaudhary as Real Wealth Creator for the communities, he was awarded with the prestigious ‘Karmaveer Puraskaar 2012’.
-As a fruit of all efforts, he has been named as “Gandhi of carpet industry” since many artisans in the villages are weaving carpet with their hands on looms while sitting in their own homes.
+As a fruit of all efforts, he has been named as “Gandhi of carpet industry” since many artisans in the villages are now weaving carpets with their hands on looms, while sitting in their own homes.
 This is what Gandhi had dreamt and Chaudhary made it come true.

 Jaipur Rugs was awarded with the ‘TOI Social Impact Awards’ under the Livelihood- Corporate Category, for providing livelihood opportunities for people living in remote distant areas mostly under the poverty belt.
 The Times of India- Social Impact Awards are an attempt to honor and publish the activities of those who are making constant efforts to bring about a change in the society on a large scale, by providing the essential aids like education, healthcare and decent livelihoods.